brian14708/wh-briefings/presidential-actions/2021-07/2021-07-07-notice-on-the-continuation-of-the-national-emergency-with-respect-to-transnational-criminal-organizations.md

 modified_time: 2021-07-07 18:49:07-04:00
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2021/07/07/notice-on-the-continuation-of-the-national-emergency-with-respect-to-transnational-criminal-organizations/
 published_time: 2021-07-07 18:49:06-04:00
-title: Notice on the Continuation of the National Emergency with Respect to Transnational Criminal Organizations
+title: "Notice on the Continuation of the National Emergency with Respect to Transnational\
+  \ Criminal\_Organizations"
 ---

 On July 24, 2011, by Executive Order 13581, the President declared a